Recycling in Ontario

 - Improve the systems for ensuring that Blue Box materials that are collected are actually recycled, including following CSA Guidelines, waste audits and performance measurement.

-- Visit the OWMA News page for more recent recycling updates.
+- Visit W2RO News page for more recent recycling updates.